Binance cannot arbitrate customer claims over crypto losses, US judge rules

 Carter said there was no evidence that Binance "announced" an arbitration provision, or told customers in the terms of use where they might look for one.
 He also said the alleged class-action waiver in Binance's 2019 terms of use was ambiguous and unenforceable.

+The customers agreed in November to dismiss claims arising after February 20, 2019.

+"Binance will vigorously defend the limited claims that remain in this meritless case," a Binance spokesperson said in response to Carter's decision.

-Binance founder and former chief executive Changpeng Zhao is also a defendant.
-Lawyers for Binance and Zhao did not immediately respond to requests for comment.
+Changpeng Zhao, the Binance founder and former chief executive, is also a defendant.
+His lawyers did not immediately respond to requests for comment.

 Some defendants prefer arbitration to litigation because arbitration can remain confidential, make gathering evidence more difficult, and cost less.